scoutapp/ruby_server_timing/README.md

 # Server Timing Response Headers for Rails

 Bring Ruby on Rails server-side performance metrics 📈 to Chrome's Developer Tools (and other browsers that support the [Server Timing API](https://w3c.github.io/server-timing/)) via the `server_timing` gem.
+Production Safe™.

 Metrics are collected from the [scout_apm](https://github.com/scoutapp/scout_apm_ruby) gem.
 A [Scout](https://scoutapp.com) account is not required.